JS API Integration

 Fired when the chatbot widget has fully rendered and is ready to use.

-• Event data: None
+• Event data: none.

-• When: After the widget DOM is mounted and the chat button is visible.
+• When: after the widget DOM is mounted and the chat button is visible.

 onFHChatbotSessionCreated

 Fired when a new chat session is created on the server.
-Also fires when the session is restarted.

-• When: After a successful session creation API call.
+• When: after a successful session creation API call.

 onFHChatbotWindowOpened

 Fired when the user opens the chat window.
+Not fired in embedded mode.

 onFHChatbotWindowClosed

 Fired when the user closes the chat window.
+Not fired in embedded mode.

 onFHMessageSent